pantry/pantry.github.io/core/extending.md

 end
 {% endhighlight %}

-With that out of the way, lets build a simple command that echo's the message requested by the CLI.
+With that, lets build a simple Command that echo's the message requested by the CLI.

 ### Simple Server Command

-We'll start out with the most basic Command possible and register it as a Server command:
+We'll start out with a quick skeleton and register the Command with Pantry as a Server Command.

 {% highlight ruby %}
 class TheSimplestEcho < Pantry::Command